Mira2015/Data-Visualization/README.md

 Data source : https://www.kaggle.com/starbucks/store-locations/data
 https://preinventedwheel.com/easy-matplotlib-bar-chart/
-This data visualization will provide the following questions' answer.
+This data visualization will provide the following questions' answers.

-<li>1.Can you count something interesting?
+1.Can you count something interesting?

-<li>2.Can you find some trends (high, low, increase, decrease, anomalies)?
+2.Can you find some trends (high, low, increase, decrease, anomalies)?

-#3.Can you make a bar plot or a histogram?
+3.Can you make a bar plot or a histogram?

 4.Can you compare two related quantities?

 5.Can you make a scatterplot?

 6.Can you make a time-series plot?

 Having made these plots, what are some insights you get from them?
 Do you see any correlations?
 Is there a hypothesis you would like to investigate further?
 What other questions do they lead you to ask?